a.k.a. | | |

 ---|

-Is the Bible inerrant? | | No, the Bible was written inerrantly on matters of salvation but may contain errors in other matters. |
+Was the Bible written inerrantly? | Yes, the Bible was written without any error.[27] | No, the Bible was written inerrantly on matters of salvation but may contain errors in other matters. |

 ---|

-Who can speak with God's authority today? | | The Pope speaks infallibly with God's authority when speaking ex cathedra.[28][29] |
+Who can speak with God's authority today? | Nobody today can speak for God.[28] | The Pope speaks infallibly with God's authority when speaking ex cathedra.[29][30] |

 ---|

-How was the earth created? | | The earth was formed by gravity pulling dust together, which ultimately came from the Big Bang. |
+How was the earth created? | Generally creationism: The earth was spoken into existence by God. | The earth was formed by gravity pulling dust together, which ultimately came from the Big Bang. |

 ---|